A black and white image of an elderly person's legs behind a walker.

 With the increasing size of the elderly American population, many families are put in positions where they cannot provide adequate care for their loved ones outside of a facility.
 With their best interest in mind, many families opt to enroll their elderly family members in a nursing home, where they feel confident that they will be taken care of.

 However, often they discover too late that their loved one was placed in the hands of an abuser who takes advantage of their situation.
 Working with the right nursing home abuse lawyer is the best first step to making matters right for your loved one.
-When you are working with a personal injury lawyer, they will represent you and do whatever it takes to make sure that the abuse stops and that the abuser is held accountable for the damages caused to the victim.
+When you are working with a personal injury lawyer in Utah, they will represent you and do whatever it takes to make sure that the abuse stops and that the abuser is held accountable for the damages caused to the victim.

 The Valley Law Utah Team Knows State and Federal Laws That Can Protect Your Loved One